cdd/rspec-multiprocess_runner/README.md

 * Intermediate-quality code.
 Happy path works, and workers are managed/restarted, but:
   * There's no test coverage of the runner itself, only auxiliaries.
 * No security in the TCP messaging, but can work over SSH tunnels.
-Slaves do verify the file name given against the known files so it will not execute maliciously.
+Nodes do verify the file name given against the known files so it will not execute maliciously.